datanav/docs/concepts.rst

 Sesam is a collector, manipulator and producer of data.
 It collects raw data from source systems and stores it in a datahub in the form of datasets.
 Data Transformations can then be defined and executed to construct new datasets.
 Data from these datasets is then exposed and delivered to external systems.

-IMAGE - collect, connect and share.

 Sesam produces and consumes streams of data.
 Each stream contains a number of data entities each of whom consists of a number of key / property values and a special property called "_id".

-Components called data sources expose data from source systems such as REST APIs and Relational Databases.
+Components called datasources expose data from source systems such as REST APIs and Relational Databases.
 DataSync tasks run on regular intervals to pull data from a provider and push it to a sink.
 Datahub sinks write the entities to datasets.
 A dataset is a log of entities supported by indexes for random access.

 Datasets also act as data sources.
 They can expose the data they contain.
 However, a more common usage is to transform the data from a dataset into a new shape or representation.
 This is done using the Data Transformation Language (DTL).
 The DTL is optimised for ease of use in stream and graph processing and the construction of new data entities.
 DTL transformations can use data from many datasets to construct new entities.